 With this in mind, we developed the group certification approach.
 Group certification enables small-forest landowners to group together and organize themselves, pool their resources and work as a team to achieve certification.
 This makes PEFC certification affordable and practical for small-forest owners.

 Around one million small-forest owners have achieved PEFC certification through group certification, and the number continues to grow!
 This is a testimony to the fact that forest certification is possible for small landholders, and that it is a powerful and cost-effective way of promoting forest conservation and sustainable management.

 But developing the group certification mechanism is just the starting point.
-Through our Collaboration Fund and other PEFC initiatives, we continue to invest in projects and activities that support smallholder certification through engagement, innovation and capacity building.
+Through our partnerships and initiatives, we continue to invest in projects and activities that support smallholder certification through engagement, innovation and capacity building.

 We are also developing tools, such as certification for Trees outside Forests, which will enable smallholders growing trees anywhere in the world to achieve certification and take advantage of the benefits it brings.